watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 ### You have successfully completed the task

-To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for the **Man-In-The-Middle Attack** task.
+To confirm your completion for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for the **Man-In-The-Middle Attack** task.
 If your task validation failed, read the validation information for more details, and try the steps in the task again.

 ### You have successfully completed the lab
-To confirm your completion and receive credit for this lab, go to the **Lab Validation** tab in the navigation bar at the top of this guide and confirm that all four tasks have validated.
+To confirm your completion for this lab, go to the **Lab Validation** tab in the navigation bar at the top of this guide and confirm that all four tasks have validated.
+To receive credit for the lab, submit a screenshot of your **Lab Validation** tab to the course dropbox.